sourceduty/CyberPi_Hacker/README.md

 | S1       | GPIO14      | Input      | Sensor input with pull-up  |
 | S2       | GPIO15      | Input      | Sensor input with pull-up  |

+The table above provides a clear overview of the pin configuration for a CyberPi or ESP32-based setup, detailing the pin names, their respective GPIO numbers, operational modes, and primary functions.
+Pins M1 and M2 are configured as output pins, commonly used for motor control or other output-based functionalities.
+Pins S1 and S2, on the other hand, are configured as input pins with pull-up resistors, making them ideal for reading sensor data or detecting external signals.
+This structured representation simplifies the understanding and utilization of the hardware, especially when integrating various peripherals or debugging pin-related issues.

 #
 ### MicroPython on the ESP32